mbo0000/nba_e2e_airflow/README.md

                             f' --schema {SOURCE_SCHEMA}'
         )
     ```
     Extract and load component is a dockerized python container locally hosted.
-Visit [this repo]() for more information.

 2. Once data landed in the staging area, update target table schema if there are new schema changes.
 If target table does not yet exist, create the target table.
     ```